 Over the course of several decades, and thanks to the commitment of pioneering human rights activists, LGBTQ+ rights have made huge progress in recent years.
-However, recent events have brought about a nervousness that these rights in the UK could start to move backwards and laws protecting members of the LGBTQ+ community are at risk of being set back decades.
+However, recent events have brought about a nervousness that these rights in the UK could start to move backwards.
+There is an unease that laws protecting members of the LGBTQ+ community are at risk of being set back decades.

 A brief history of LGBT laws in the UK